openshift/cluster-version-operator/docs/dev/operators.md

 preserving the order of tasks within the component.

-Ordering is only applied during upgrades, where some components rely on another component being updated first.
-As a convenience, the CVO guarantees that components at an earlier run level will be created or updated before your component is invoked.
+Ordering is only applied during upgrades, where some components rely on another component being upgraded first.
+As a convenience, the CVO guarantees that components at an earlier run level will be created or upgraded before your component is invoked.
 Note however that components without `ClusterOperator` objects defined may not be fully deployed when your component is executed, so always ensure your prerequisites know that they must correctly obey the `ClusterOperator` protocol to be available.
 More sophisticated components should